Using the Annotations Editor (2D images)

 • Comparing the phenotype between a control and mutant

-Features of annotations in FaceBase include:
+Features of annotated images in FaceBase include:

 • A scale displayed on the image that adjusts to the level you are zoomed in or out.